 Diana is the Deputy Editor of BMJ Open Sports Medicine journal.
 She has authored peer reviewed papers on non-hormonal performance enhancing drugs and methods for Uptodate, an online Medical educational service for doctors.
 She holds a statutory position on the TGA Advisory Committee for Medicines Scheduling, and in the past served on the Antidoping Rule Violation Panel, another statutory role, for 8 years.

-Diana has most recently been involved with the A-League football series in athlete and on-field care.
+Diana has been involved with the A-League football series in athlete and on-field care.
 She has been the Australian Team Doctor for the Commonwealth Games and Medical Director of Triathlon at the Sydney 2000 Olympic Games.
 She was Medical Director of Triathlon Australia 1993-2002 and Australian Sailing doctor in the years leading up to the Sydney Olympics.
 She has been a member of the International Triathlon Union (ITU) Doping Commission and the ITU Medical Commission.
 She has been the Medical director of the Uncle Toby’s Surf Life Saving Ironman Series, the Devondale Women’s surf lifesaving series, the Triathlon Grand Prix, and many international World Cup and World Championship Triathlons.
 She has also worked with Rugby League, Rugby Union (Warringah RUFC), Track Cycling, Women’s Hockey, Judo, Rowing, Tennis, Gymnastics, Ballet and Modern Dance at an elite level.
-Diana has been the Medical Director for the "So You Think You Can Dance" TV show and is the Honorary Doctor for the Leichhardt Rowing club.
+Diana has been the Medical Director for the "So You Think You Can Dance" TV show and was the Honorary Doctor for the Leichhardt Rowing club.